skoolkid/skoolkit/sphinx/source/skool-macros.rst

   ; #HTML[#FONT:(0123456789)49152]

-In HTML mode, this instance of the ``#FONT`` macro expands to an ``<img>`` element for the image of the digits 0-9 in the 8*8 font whose graphic data starts at 49152.
+In HTML mode, this instance of the ``#FONT`` macro expands to an ``<img>`` element for the image of the digits 0-9 in the 8x8 font whose graphic data starts at 49152.

+See :ref:`stringParameters` for details on alternative ways to supply the ``text`` parameter.

 +---------+------------------------------------------------------------------+
 | Version | Changes                                                          |